 Then, I remember Stephanie.
 During my last visit to her home in Martissant, an area that most avoid because of constant gang violence, she described the panic her family faces when it rains.
 “Water begins to fill up our bedroom,” she explained, her mother and young son at her side in their shattered shanty home in the slums.
 “We have to get buckets and work quickly to get the water out.
 We don’t sleep.
 We do this all night long.”

 Joseph comes to mind next.
 His cautious driving and tranquil demeanor had made our recent ten-day road trip across Haiti a smooth and memorable adventure.
 As we drove through rich rice patties in Petite Rivière de l'Artibonite, he danced to konpa songs playing on the radio.
 On our daily lunch breaks in between shoots, he offered to watch our gear as he ate rice and beans out of street vendors’ Styrofoam containers.
 Today, I imagine his wife and kids huddled together, seeking safety under his arms.

 I continue down my mental list and picture the many faces encountered during my 16 months living in Haiti - faces that quickly became familiar through selfless smiles and acts of kindness.

-Sitting in my grandmother’s room, missing her while she’s away.
-The flame of a recently lit candle catches my attention and flickers as quickly as Matthew’s downpour.
-I look outside.
+Sitting in my grandmother’s room, missing her while she’s away, the flame of a candle catches my eye.
+It flickers as quickly as Matthew’s downpour.
+I look outside again.
 Each gust of wind, each collapsing branch, transports me to the small and imperiled towns on the southern peninsula.

 I have not yet checked the morning news as I wanted to empty my heart before doing so.
 But grandma was ahead of me.
 “You know,” she whispered over the phone, “there’s a little village in the South where the river is so flooded you can’t tell it apart from the ocean.”